Cleaning Up the Rivers of America

 Chad and his crew aren’t just sticking to the Mississippi.
 Living Lands & Waters has cleaned up 23 rivers in 20 states and they are always looking for volunteers along the way.
 Everyone from churches, businesses, families, and students looking for an alternative spring break option for next year is encouraged to sign up.
 More than 100,000 volunteers have helped pull bowling balls, evidence from robberies, sunken boats, and school bus roofs from the water.
 But there is always a need for more hands, and all ages are welcome!

 “The communities we’ve visited and worked with have done a great job of keeping their section clean long after we’ve gone,” explains Chad.
-“Because of that, we don’t ever have to visit the same place twice, and that makes it easy to expand our outreach, share our passion, and educate new people every day.
+“Because of that, we don’t even have to visit the same place twice, and that makes it easy to expand our outreach, share our passion, and educate new people every day.
 We promise you a good time out there while doing a good deed for the environment.”